Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 Backpackers still keep their flip-flops.
 Don’t worry.
 No one will stop you at the Clock Tower if you do.

 All this excitement about looking good has attracted many designers.
-You will see their colorful creations in the display windows.
+Their colorful creations are displayed in the windows.

-• Glory Ang Atelier: Casual luxury and touch of vintage.
+• Glory Ang Atelier: Casual luxury and a touch of vintage.

 • St. Dom: A harmonious mix of creations by young Colombian artists